Home page JCC's SQL Standards Page

 Following the completion of SQL:1999, there has been significant work on SQL with Java (a Sun trademark) and XML, as well as the use of SQL to manage data external to an SQL database.

 Another revision to all of the parts was completed as SQL:2003.
 Since SQL:2003, the SQL standards committees have expanded XML support and corrected some errors.
-The expanded SQL/XML standard will be completed in late 2005 or early 2006.
-A full revision of all parts is in process and is expected to be completed in 2007.
+The expanded SQL/XML standard was published in 2006 and a full revision of all nine parts was published in 2008.

 In addition to the SQL standards, there is a separate set of specifications called SQL/MM that is a multi-media expansion of the SQL Standard.